You’ve got to be kidding me, I thought as I scrolled past the words on my feed.

 I knew the death of a family pet was hard, but her words stung as I instinctively compared our hardest loss with hers.

 Now before you think I’m a completely awful friend, my spirit immediately checked me (and I felt like a heel).
-I knew comparison was meaningless and my reaction was wrong.
+I knew comparison was futile and my reaction was wrong.
+This wasn’t the first time I’d been tempted to compare loss.

 But comparing grief is meaningless.